Vardhan1303/Robot-Car-Racing-Competition/README.md

 ---

 ## Acknowledgements
-We express our gratitude to **Mr. Tobias Niederman** for his guidance and support throughout this project.
+We express our gratitude to **Mr. Tobias Niedermaier** for his guidance and support throughout this project.
 The course provided invaluable experience in robotics, computer vision, and sensor integration.